JogoShugh/CoderDojoPonceSprings.Events/README.md

 Students, remember that the dojo is a partly a ["flipped classroom"](http://en.wikipedia.org/wiki/Flip_teaching), but mostly a **playground**.

-This means you should start **coding at home before you attend**, using the resources linked below.
-Come to the event having tried something already, and we'll help you go further and have fun with what you're learning!
+This means you should start **coding at home before you attend events**, starting with the resources linked below.
+Come to the event having tried something already.
+We'll help you go further and have fun with what you're learning!

 ### What interests you most?